jaredboynton/postman-probe/README.md

 # 🚀 Introducing **Postman Probe**

-### Real‑time API governance insights your execs can actually act on
+### Real‑time API governance insights you can actually act on

 > “This totally changes the way we communicate about our initiatives" — Early Design Partner